Sleeping Pills and Reward Pathways

 – Lunesta: 6 hours

 With the exception of Ambien, the half lives of all sleeping pills are longer than four hours and some, such as Klonopin, are as long as four days.
-This means that almost all sleeping pills that are taken daily will accumulate in the brain with daily use.
+This means that almost all sleeping pills that are taken daily will accumulate and be continually present in the brain with daily use.
 Increasing age and combined use of other sedating medications or alcohol will increase the half life of sleeping pills.
 Therefore, an elderly individual who takes Ambien in combination with alcohol or other sedating medications will likely accumulate Ambien after a month or two of nightly use.

 For more information on the latest research on benzodiazepines and the neurobiology of dependency and addiction, click here.